 Tips for Using Social Media

-As you build your life coaching business and brand, another great opportunity to spread awareness and connect with potential clients is through social media.
+As you build your life coaching business and brand, you can connect with potential clients is through social media.

-Here is my biggest piece of advice when it comes to using social media for your life coaching brand: You do not have to become a viral sensation on every single social media platform in order to build a successful life coaching brand!
+Here is my biggest piece of advice when it comes to using social media for your life coaching brand: You do not have to become a viral sensation on every single social media platform for success!

 In fact, in order to use social media effectively, you actually don’t want to try and master every single platform or get likes and follows from every single person!

-Social media is an opportunity to showcase your unique message, story, and beliefs and to connect with your most ideal audience of potential clients.
+Social media is an opportunity to showcase your unique message, story, and beliefs.
+It’s a mechanism to connect with your most ideal audience of potential clients.

 To amplify your impact on social media, consider these tips: